Nikhilkb2255/demo-mern-app/README.md

 # Example Node.js App

-This is a simple Node.js Express application that demonstrates how to integrate observability features using our automatic integration script.
+This is a simple Node.js Express application.

 ## Features